Texas executes man despite opposition from Mexico

 Records show the consulate became involved or aware of the case just as his trial was to begin.

-Secretary of State John Kerry previously asked Texas Attorney General Greg Abbott to delay Tamayo’s punishment, saying it “could impact the way American citizens are treated in other countries.”
-The State Department repeated that stance Wednesday.
+Secretary of State John Kerry previously asked Abbott to delay Tamayo’s punishment, saying it “could impact the way American citizens are treated in other countries.”
+The State Department repeated that stance earlier Wednesday but had no immediate comment following the execution.

 At least two other inmates in circumstances similar to Tamayo’s were executed in Texas in recent years.